milancodess/metadownloader/README.md

 ---

-Get started with snapsave-downloader in your JavaScript projects and enhance your video downloading experience on the web!
+Get started with igDl in your JavaScript projects and enhance your video downloading experience on the web!

 ## Contact
 For any questions or support, feel free to contact me on GitHub or via email at [githubmilan@gmail.com](mailto:githubmilan@gmail.com).